Mortality risk of cardiovascular disease and cancer

 3. Lack of exercise and poor sleep runs the highest risk for total CVD, total cancer, coronary heart diseases, ischaemic stroke, and lung cancer.

-4. Levels of PA at or above the minimum amount as recommended by WHO were observed to be healthier and less associated with the detrimental effects that follow poor sleep.
+4. Levels of physical activity at or above the minimum amount as recommended by WHO were observed to be healthier and less associated with the detrimental effects that follow poor sleep.

 Should I sleep more?
 Why should I exercise?